tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

 ## Program Bug

-A [program bug](https://en.wikipedia.org/wiki/Software_bug) is a flaw or error in a software application or system that causes it to produce unexpected or incorrect results.
+A [program bug](https://en.wikipedia.org/wiki/Software_bug){: target="_blank" rel="noopener noreferrer"} is a flaw or error in a software application or system that causes it to produce unexpected or incorrect results.
 Bugs can manifest in various forms, such as syntax errors, logical errors, or runtime errors, and they can occur at different stages of the software development life cycle.
 Bugs can be introduced during the coding phase, but they may also arise due to design issues, incorrect specifications, or unexpected interactions between different parts of a program.

 ### History of Bugs
 {: data-toc-skip=''}

 The term **bug** in the context of computer programming has an interesting historical origin.
-In 1947, [**Grace Hopper**](https://en.wikipedia.org/wiki/Grace_Hopper), an American computer scientist, found an actual moth causing a malfunction in the _Harvard Mark II_ computer.
+In 1947, [**Grace Hopper**](https://en.wikipedia.org/wiki/Grace_Hopper){: target="_blank" rel="noopener noreferrer"}, an American computer scientist, found an actual moth causing a malfunction in the _Harvard Mark II_ computer.
 She documented the "first actual case where bug was found" in the logbook, coining the term "bug" to describe a defect in a computer program.
 Since then, the term has become widely used in the field of software development.

 ## Debugging

-[Debugging](https://en.wikipedia.org/wiki/Debugging) is the process of finding and fixing bugs in a program.
+[Debugging](https://en.wikipedia.org/wiki/Debugging){: target="_blank" rel="noopener noreferrer"} is the process of finding and fixing bugs in a program.
 It is a crucial and integral part of the software development life cycle (SDLC).
 The goal of debugging is to identify the root cause of an issue and make the necessary corrections to ensure the program behaves as intended.

-[Debugger](https://en.wikipedia.org/wiki/Debugger) is a tool or software application designed to help programmers identify and fix bugs in their code.
+[Debugger](https://en.wikipedia.org/wiki/Debugger){: target="_blank" rel="noopener noreferrer"} is a tool or software application designed to help programmers identify and fix bugs in their code.
 Debuggers provide various features and functionalities to facilitate the debugging process.

 ### Importance of debugging
 {: data-toc-skip=''}